Flakster/Vegan-delights/README.md

 # Vegan-delights
 Restaurant javascript website.
-The site consists of three pages each of them in a module which is called from the index.js depending on the user's choice in a tabbed navigation var.
+The site consists of three pages each of them in a module which is called from the index.js depending on the user's choice in a tabbed navigation bar.
 The main goal of this project is to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.

 ## Screenshot
 ![screencapture-restaurant](https://user-images.githubusercontent.com/53324035/89051233-8b201480-d319-11ea-8dd9-34f55c6c2d6c.png)